 Theory data files

-In the nnpdf++ project, FK tables (or grids) are used to provide the information required to compute perturbative QCD cross sections in a compact fashion.
+In the nnpdf framework, Fast Kernel tables (FK tables for short) are used to provide the information required to compute perturbative QCD cross sections in a compact fashion.
 With the FK method a typical hadronic observable data point \(\mathcal{O}\), is computed as,

 \(\mathcal{O}_d= \sum_{\alpha,\beta}^{N_x}\sum_{i,j}^{N_{\mathrm{pdf}}} \sigma^{(d)}_{\alpha\beta i j}N_i^0(x_\alpha)N_j^0(x_\beta)\).